thundercore/developers-portal/docs-en/get-wallet.md

  #### How to share my wallet address?

- Please go to receive page and click on the icon at the top right then you will see as below:
+ Please go to the receive page and click on the icon at the top right then you will see as below:

  ![alt-text](assets/img/wallet/hubbit12.PNG)

- Just copy it and paste to your note or wherever you want to.
+ Just copy and paste it to your note or wherever you want to.